pdrogfer/simple-retrofit-app/README.md

 A simple example usage of Retrofit 2.0

 ### Description
 This is a sample Android Studio project to get started with Retrofit.
-The app retrieves a json array of database objects (customers), and provides them in form of array of Customer objects.
-There is nothing there except Retrofit, to make it easier to read and use.
+The app retrieves a JSONObject from Open Movie Database (search movie title), and parses it to a Movie object.
+Then fields are extracted from it (url for the poster, and actors names) and displayed to the UI.
+There is nothing there except Retrofit (and Picasso, to handle the image), to make it easier to read and use.
+The Movie object class is generated from json, using [jsonschematopojo](http://www.jsonschema2pojo.org/).

 ### Usage
 Just have a look at the code, or better still, clone it to a local repository in your machine: